-Adobe Spark is Adobe’s user-friendly, mass-oriented app suite for simple graphic design and content creation.
-It has an image editor, a website builder, and a video making tool, all capable of creating simple but beautiful and impactful content that doesn’t require previous design skills or investing time in learning its ways.
+Adobe Creative Cloud Express (Adobe Spark) is Adobe’s user-friendly, mass-oriented app suite for simple graphic design and content creation.
+It has an image editor, a website builder, and a video-making tool (the latter two still operating as Spark Page and Spark Video, but soon to be rebranded into Express), all capable of creating simple but beautiful and impactful content that doesn’t require previous design skills or investing time in learning its ways.

-With both a free and a paid version available, online and on mobile apps, Adobe Spark is the perfect match for small businesses, new commercial projects, freelance professionals, bloggers, and design enthusiasts.
+With both a free and a paid version available, online and on mobile apps, Adobe Creative Cloud Express (Adobe Spark) is the perfect match for small businesses, new commercial projects, freelance professionals, bloggers, and design enthusiasts.

-Today we are reviewing Adobe Spark from head to toe to give you a complete look at everything it can do for you.
+Today we are reviewing Adobe Creative Cloud Express (Adobe Spark) from head to toe to give you a complete look at everything it can do for you.

 No time to read?
-Here's a “TL;DR” with the salient points in Adobe Spark’s offer:
+Here's a “TL;DR” with the salient points in Adobe Creative Cloud Express (Adobe Spark)’s offer:

 - It's a suite of apps for creating simple graphic and video projects